How to Prepare for Medical School Entrance Exams in Serbia

 Create and maintain good study habits

 Being able to study efficiently will be crucial to your success.
-Naturally, every person is different, and what works best for you will vary, but there are, however, a set of rules that you should follow.
+Naturally, every person is different, and what works best for you will vary, but there is, however, a set of rules that you should follow.

 - Be consistent - get into the habit of studying regularly and often.